iamdharmesh/featured-image-by-url/README.txt

 == Description ==
 <h3>Featured Image by URL :</h3>

 Featured Image by URL allows to use an external URL Images as Featured Image for your post, page & custom post types like WooCommerce Product.
 Includes support for Product Gallery (WooCommerce).
+So, using this plugin you can easily set featured image from url.

 <h3>Features:</h3>